oAuth-Buttons/oAuth-Buttons/README.md

 ## Getting Started

 Copy 'dist' folder and make it accessible on your web server.
 After that, link 'oauth-buttons.min.css' on your web page.
 The design spec of button is in the 'example' folder.
-If you want to see the design of button, check out the [Preview Page](https://ranolp.github.io/oAuth-Buttons).
+If you want to see the design of button, check out the [Preview Page](https://small-sunshines.github.io/oAuth-Buttons/).
-The current preview page is under construction.

 If you want to build directly.
 Refer to below guides.